tock/tock-www/_posts/2017-09-25-sosp-paper.md

 But I wanted to highlight one particular topic we talk about in the paper: the threat model that Tock identifies and defends against.

-If you're building end-to-end embedded applications with Tock understanding how you can model threats is important to building a secure system.
+If you're building end-to-end embedded applications with Tock, understanding how you can model threats is important to building a secure system.
 But even if you don't intend on using Tock, starting to think about threats holistically in embedded software is important.
 Maybe Tock's model can help get us started.